oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/mmhost/README.md

 ![](assets/ddr_avhost.svg)

 The available memory bandwidth can be better used by coalescing the 32-bit wide load-store units into wider 256-bit wide load-store units to match the memory interface.
+By specifying the `alignment` property, the compiler can assume the specified `alignment` and infer an optimized LSU.
+Without this property, a non-aligned LSU is inferred requiring additional logic to handle potential unaligned accesses.
+When the alignment property is specified on the kernel argument, the same alignment must be specified to the SYCL runtime using `aligned_alloc_shared` as shown in the codesample.

 #### Example 4: A kernel that interfaces with two off-chip memories
 (Code can be found under `part4_ddr_hosts`).